krempin/fend-project-memory-game/README.md

 ## The player then turns over a second card

 The clicks will be counted.
-For the rating function, the clicks will also be used so they will be stored in the variable `moves`).
-After every second click (`moves % 2 === 0`), the following action will be performed:
+For the rating function, the clicks will also be used so they will be stored in the variable `moves`.
+After every move (two closed cards are clicked), the following action will be performed:

 ## If the cards match, both cards stay flipped over